 Henrik Eiben Penumbral18.11.2022 - 18.02.2023

-In his exhibition PENUMBRAL, Hamburg based artist Henrik Eiben brings together wall works, sculptures and drawings for which he combines contrasting materials such as wood, glass, brass or fabric in surprising ways, taking inspiration from minimalism and carrying it forward with ease.
+In his exhibition PENUMBRAL, artist Henrik Eiben brings together wall works, sculptures and drawings for which he combines contrasting materials such as wood, glass, brass or fabric in surprising ways, taking inspiration from minimalism and carrying it forward with ease.

 In his reduced and at the same time subtle works on paper, Henrik Eiben experiments with colors and forms, some of which overlap, shine through, move towards or away from each other.
 With the partial use of fabric, the artist slowly detaches his work from the surface: his wall works protrude further into the room and seem to hover weightlessly on the wall, which now becomes the image surface.